Hibistat Side Effects

 Note: This document contains side effect information about chlorhexidine topical.
 Some of the dosage forms listed on this page may not apply to the brand name Hibistat.

 Applies to chlorhexidine topical: oral liquid, oral solution

 Other dosage forms:

-In addition to its needed effects, some unwanted effects may be caused by chlorhexidine topical (the active ingredient contained in Hibistat).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, chlorhexidine topical (the active ingredient contained in Hibistat) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals